+From wheels to electric motors, bearings are used everywhere.
 A single flawed bearing can introduce vibration, create unwanted noise, and even lead to equipment failure.
 That is why Inspection of bearings is important.

-However, in today’s fast-paced manufacturing environment, many bearing producers still rely on traditional inspection methods
+However, in todayโs fast-paced manufacturing environment, many bearing producers still rely on traditional inspection methods

 Traditional bearing testing requires operators to mount bearings on test rigs and evaluate vibration or noise levels manually.